Online payment fraud is on the rise. Secure Remote Commerce aims to curb it.

 Although SRC applies to a wide range of payment methods, the standard excludes some major payment options, such as PayPal.
 That clearly means that the universal buy button isn’t quite so universal.

 Some business advocates think that SRC is a “clunky” user experience.
-Others point out that most businesses that accept online payments have already solved any issues with streamlining checkout.
+Others point out that most businesses that accept online payments have already solved any issues with streamlining checkout and that customers don’t have issues with existing guest checkout options.

 The launch of SRC got underway after three high-profile retailers – movie-ticket marketer Cinemark, a charity site aimed at men’s health called Movember, and giant Japanese ecommerce platform Rakuten – signed on.
-Additionally, a joint press release by the Big Four card brands states that “BassPro, JoAnn Fabric and Crafts, Papa John’s, Saks Fifth Avenue, SHOP.com, Staples, and Tickets.com” will adopt SRC by the end of 2019.
+Additionally, a joint press release by the Big Four card brands states that “BassPro, JoAnn Fabric and Crafts, Papa John’s, Saks Fifth Avenue, SHOP.com, Staples, and Tickets.com” plan to adopt SRC.

 The card companies are now focusing on converting current systems to the new click to pay system.
 But, until next year, early adopters may be few and far between.
 Card network executives believe that most retailers won’t make sweeping changes to their payment process as the busy holiday season approaches.